-Concerning the portion of the Sub-Fund's portfolio which is invested in units or shares of UCITS and/or UCIs (including hedge funds), the following rules shall apply as regards multiplication of fees:
+Concerning the portion of the Sub-Fund's portfolio which is invested in units or shares of UCITS and/or UCIs (including eligible UCITS-hedge funds), the following rules shall apply as regards multiplication of fees:

-- There may be duplication of management fees (i.e. two layers of management fees) even in case of investment by the Sub-Fund in Deutsche Bank UCITS and/or UCIs. - The Sub-Fund will not invest in underlying UCIs which are themselves submitted to a management fee exceeding 2.5%. - In case of investment by the Sub-Fund in Deutsche Bank funds of third-party funds, the Sub-Fund will bear additional costs and expenses at the level of the underlying third-party funds, in particular subscription, redemption or conversion fees, management fees, Depositary fees and other related costs.
+There may be duplication of management fees (i.e. two layers of management fees) even in case of investment by the Sub-Fund in Deutsche Bank UCITS and/or UCIs.

+The Sub-Fund will not invest in underlying UCITS and/or UCIs which are themselves subject to a management fee exceeding 2.5% excluding any performance fees.

+In case of investment by the Sub-Fund in third-party funds, the Sub-Fund will bear additional costs and expenses at the level of the underlying third-party funds, in particular subscription, redemption or conversion fees, management fees, Depositary bank fees and other related costs.
 For shareholders of the Sub-Fund, the accumulation of these costs may cause higher costs and expenses than the costs and expenses that would have been charged to the said Sub-Fund if the latter had invested directly.